pivotal/docs-tap/getting-started.md

       replicas: 1
     ```

-1. Apply `example-rabbitmq-cluster-service-instance-two-users.yaml` by running:
+4. Apply `example-rabbitmq-cluster-service-instance-two-users.yaml` by running:

     ```
     kubectl apply -f example-rabbitmq-cluster-service-instance-two-users.yaml
     ```

-1. Get the name of the binding Secret produced by the RabbitmqCluster.
+5. Get the name of the binding Secret produced by the RabbitmqCluster with the following command:

     ```
     kubectl get rabbitmqclusters example-rabbitmq-cluster-two-users -o jsonpath='{.status.binding.name}'
     ```

-1. Create two `ProvisionedService`s with the following YAML:
+6. Create two `ProvisionedService`s with the following YAML:
     ```
     # rabbitmq-provisionedservices.yaml
     ---